 Many of the Lancair accidents are Loss of Control type accidents under a variety of circumstances.
 In many cases the pilot stoppped flying the airplane or put the airplane into a situation in which control was lost.
-All too frequently this occurred on or near the runway in a takeoff or landing situation in which the pilot was too fast or too slow on landing or landed too long or short of the runway.
-Over half of all Lancair accidents occur on takeoff or landing.
+All too frequently this occurred on or near the runway in a takeoff or landing situation in which the pilot was too fast or too slow on landing or landed too long or short of the runwau.
+Half of all Lancair accidents occur on takeoff or landing.
 Remember what your flight instructor said -"never stop flying the airplane".

 Many of the Lancair Loss of Control accidents involve pilots pressing into poor weather conditions involving thunderstorms, VFR into IMC, or icing.
 Let's face it-the Lancair is a great airplane but it is not an all weather aircraft.
-The IV and IVP cannot top all weather-it can get you into the middle of the worst of it.
-The IV series aircraft is a great cross country machine that can cover a lot of territory in a day but it cannot do it all the time.
+The Legacy is a great cross country machine that can cover a lot of territory in a day but it cannot do it all the time.